Worldwide Guide to Women in Leadership

 Vice-Chairperson of the Central Association of Austrian Labourers 1991- 95. (b.
 1944-).

-2004 Joint Acting President (06.07-08.07.2004)
+2004 Joint Acting Head of State (06.07-08.07.2004)

 Second President (1.
 Vice-President) of the Landtag 1991-95, Landesrätin of Housing and Construction, Environment and Administrative Control of Oberösterreich 1995-97.
 Since 1995 Deputy Federal Chairperson of SPÖ, 2000-04 Deputy Leader of the SPÖ-Klub in the Nationalrat

-From 1991 Deputy Chairperson of SPÖ in Oberösterreich, 1.
-Vice-President of the National Assembly 2004-06 and President from 2006.
-When the outgoing President died two days before his successor was to take office in July 2004, she assumed the Presidential duties together with the two other members of the
+until her death.
+When the outgoing President died two days before his successor was to take office in July 2004, she assumed the Presidential duties together with the two other members of the Presidium of the Assembly.
+In the obituaries after her death it was mentioned that she would have been the most likely presidential candidate for her party in 2016.
+She lived (1954-2014).

-She was Chairperson of the Group of the Bundesrat 1992-95 and 1997-98, Party Vice-Chairperson and 1996-2000 Caretaking Chairperson and 2000-02 Leader (Bundesparteiobfrau) Freiheitliche Partei Östereichs (FPÖ) after Jörg Haiders resignation.
+Chairperson of the Group of the Bundesrat 1992-95 and 1997-98, Party Vice-Chairperson and 1996-2000 Caretaking Chairperson and 2000-02 Leader (Bundesparteiobfrau) Freiheitliche Partei Östereichs (FPÖ) after Jörg Haiders resignation.
 On 09.09.02 she resigned from her party positions and the and announced that she would she down from the government because of disagreement with Haider, but agreed to stay on until after new elections and a new government had been appointed. (b.
 1961-).

 2000 Federal Minister of Social Affairs, Health and Generations Elisabeth Sickl

-She was Landrätin (Minister) of Environment, Technique, Water-Economy 1994-99 and 1999-2000 3rd President (2.
+Landrätin (Minister) of Environment, Technique, Water-Economy 1994-99 and 1999-2000 3rd President (2.
 Vice-President) of Landtag of Kärnten. (b.
 1940-)

 Member of a local parliament for FPÖ. (b.
 1963-)